-'''

-[ process ] :: ps [-flt]

-'''
+[address]::ps[-fltTP]

 Print a summary of the information related to the specified process, or all active system processes, similar to ps(1).
 If the -f option is specified, the full command name and initial arguments are printed.
 If the -1 option is specified, the LWPs associated with each process are printed.
 If the -t option is specified, the kernel threads associated with each process LWP are printed.
+If the -T option is specified, the kernel threads associated with each process is displayed.
+If the -P option is specified, the project ID associated with each process is displayed.